Standard (economy) sleeper

 small bullet point Option 1, by EuroCity train Silesia or Cracovia

-small bullet point Prague Hlavni station information
+small bullet point Prague Hlavni station guide

-small bullet point Krakow Glowny station information
+small bullet point Krakow Glowny station guide

 small bullet point Trains from Prague to other destinations